 MSc Science Media Production

-We will be accepting applications for 2020 entry from November 2019 up until our application deadline of the 28th of February 2020.
+We are currently accepting applications for 2020 entry, with a deadline of 28th of February 2020.
 Please note that we consider all applications just after this deadline, and aim to have an interview shortlist prepared in the first week of March.
 Interviews will be taking place at the end of March.

 This course is for those who want to train to work specifically in the broadcast media or film and who would prefer to undertake a production project rather than a research dissertation.
 Academic study is focused on audio-visual production and students undertake a practical television or radio production project.
 An internship or work placement forms part of the course.